 Encryption and Key Management Issue

-Yoshikazu Hanatani presented 21-12-0095-00-MuGM: Group management by MKB.
+Hanatani Yoshikazu presented 21-12-0095-00-MuGM: Group management by MKB.

 Comment 1: We need to have a mechanism to deliver the initial device keys.

 This is a solution for a general situation: it must be able to multicast to any subset.
 Do we need to handle such a general case?
 We probably need to find some tradeoff to reduce the number of keys for each device.